neherlab/pangraph/docs/docs/pypangraph/t06-junctions-intro.md

 # a total of 151 edges
 ```

-There are 151 edges, which is only slightly more than the number of valid anchor blocks.
-This means that, as expected, the order of core blocks is strongly conserved across genomes, and across the whole dataset we expect to observe only a handful of synteny changes.
+There are 151 edges, which is only slightly more than the number of core blocks.
+This means that, as expected, the order of core blocks is strongly conserved and almost every core block has the same core block neighbors in every genome.
+Across the whole dataset we expect to observe only a handful of synteny changes.

 ### A single junction